-- A 'basic award': an award to reflect the fact that the employee has been unfairly dismissed.
+- A ‘basic award’: an award to reflect the fact that the employee has been unfairly dismissed.
 It is calculated in much the same way as a statutory redundancy payment and depends on the gross weekly pay of the employee, his length of continuous employment before dismissal and his age.
-In some types of cases, the basis award is set at a particular level or at a particular minimum level.
+In some types of cases, the basis award is set at a specified level or at a particular minimum level.
 The basic award may also be subject to a number of deductions

 - A ‘compensatory award’: to compensate the employee for financial losses suffered as a result of the unfair dismissal.
 It may be subject to a number of deductions and/or increases

-It is open to the parties to an unfair dismissal claim, as with any other claim, to settle the claim privately or through the assistance of Acas.
+It is open to the parties to an unfair dismissal claim, as with any other claim, to settle privately or through the assistance of Acas.
 The parties may choose to settle their difference before the claim is commenced or even before dismissal takes effect.
 However, to be effective in compromising a claim or potential claim for unfair dismissal, the settlement must comply with one of a number of statutory provisions.
 Generally, the settlement must either be achieved through Acas conciliation or be set out in a valid compromise agreement.

 Please contact us to discuss how we can help you or your business with any of your employment law needs.